yurymuski/geo-checker/helm/README.md

 Geo-checker is the IP address resolver to the country_name and iso_code.
-Based on openresty (nginx) and maxmind geo DB.
+Based on openresty (nginx) and maxmind geo DB (build-in cron for geoipupdate).

 ### Usage: